 Musso: People we meet and our friends also inspire us.

-Blast: You have both written quite a few songs through the course of your careers.
-What was your favorite song to produce and why?
+Blast Magazine: You have both written quite a few songs through the course of your careers.
+What was your favorite song to record and why?

 Musso: That’s really hard to pick a favorite song ever.
 I really like playing “Cool” off of our new EP.
 I just think that it’s a super fun and great track.
 I have been listening to that song a lot.